 The spring series of Wednesday at the Square gives you three opportunities to enjoy live music for free.

-Each of these concerts will begin at 5 pm and run until about 8 pm, making this an excellent activity to enjoy after dark.
+They will begin at 5 pm and run until about 8 pm, making this an activity to enjoy after dark.

 Since admission is free, all you have to do is visit Lafayette Square.